TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

         cat /opt/snappydata/conf/leads
         172.16.32.180

 16. Go to the **/opt/snappydata** directory.
 Run the following command to start your cluster.
-By default, it'll launch a basic cluster with one data server, one lead, and one locator.
+By default, it will launch a basic cluster with one data server, one lead, and one locator.

 		./sbin/snappy-start-all.sh

+17. After deploying SnappyData, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="accesssnappydatacluster"></a>
 ### Accessing SnappyData Cluster